OU Profiles homepage Edit my profile User guide Accessibility Statement

 Research Interests

-My research explores the lived experience of work, with a focus on learning in, for, and through work.
-I pursue two complementary streams:
+Sarah's research explores the lived experience of work, with a focus on learning in, for, and through work.
+She studies work-based tensions and their impact on leadership and behaviour, as well as work-based learning as a pedagogical approach.

-I also currently hold a British Academy Small Research Grant [SRG24\240061] with Dr Norah Almubarak (King Faisal University, Saudi Arabia) to investigate the lived experience of female angel investors in Saudi Arabia.
+Sarah holds a British Academy Small Research Grant [SRG24\240061] with Dr Norah Almubarak (King Faisal University, Saudi Arabia) to investigate the lived experience of female angel investors in Saudi Arabia.

-A Fellow of the Higher Education Academy, I have taught business and management across all academic levels, with a focus on organisational behaviour, leadership, and work-based learning.
-I also co-convene the UVAC CMDA Knowledge Network and help lead the OU’s work-based learning community of practice.
+Sarah is a Fellow of the Higher Education Academy, and has taught business and management across all academic levels, with a focus on organisational behaviour, leadership, and work-based learning.

 Projects